entelect/angular-baboon/Baboon.Angular.App/README.md

 ## Baboon.Angular.App Synopsis
-This readme outlines the setup, configuration and usage of the Angular Baboon seed project.
+This read me outlines the setup, configuration and usage of the Angular Baboon seed project.
 ## Table of Contents

 1. [Installation](#Installation)